ruqyahbd/muhammadtim.com/programme.md

 ####The following things must be done monthly:

 * The patient must implement the [7 day programme](/7dayrd), **at least once every month.**

+####The following things should be done regularly:

+* The patient should be cupped (cupping in Arabic is called *hijaamah*) on a regular basis.
+They should advise the practitioner of their specific problem, and be cupped in the place(s) that are advised by the experts for this problem, as well as the place(s) where they feel the pain is concentrated.
+In all of this, the recommendations of the cupping practitioner should be followed at all times.